akohlmey/lammps/doc/src/pair_table.rst

 All other parameters are optional.
 If "R" or "RSQ" or "BITMAP" does not appear, then the distances in each line of the table are used as-is to perform spline interpolation.
-In this case, the table values can be spaced in *r* uniformly or however you wish to position table values in regions of large gradients.
+In this case, the table values can be spaced uniformly in *r* or however else you wish to position table values in regions of large gradients.

 If used, the parameters "R" or "RSQ" are followed by 2 values *rlo* and *rhi*\ .
 If specified, the distance associated with each energy and